BabylonJS/UrlLib/README.md

 # UrlLib

-UrlLib is a cross-platform library that utilizes platform-specific implementations for URL-related functionality.
+UrlLib is a cross-platform C++ library that utilizes platform-specific implementations for URL-related functionality.
 Although it was created as a subcomponent of [JsRuntimeHost](https://github.com/BabylonJS/JsRuntimeHost) for its polyfills, it may also be used standalone.